 Bye-bye green lawn

 Every time I see a lawn I cringe.
 Sorry guys, the lawn has to go.
 There are lots of beautiful ways to have a nice front yard without having a lawn.
 Lawns contribute nothing.
 And believe me, there are plenty of them here in California.
-Long ago, I read the book, Grow Food, Not Lawns.
+Long ago, I read the book, Food Not Lawns: How to Turn Your Yard into a Garden and Your Neighborhood into a Community.
 It changed my perspective on lawns immediately.
 We are in the middle of a major drought with no hope of improvement and people are watering their lawns!
-It’s outrageous!
 I’ve even seen people (and companies) watering their lawns in the rain.
 How ridiculous is that?
 Time to grow edible plants instead.
 You can install a drip system that will use far less water than a lawn needs and you’ll get delicious edibles to boot!